ychefla/paku-iot/docs/database_schema.md

 ## Connection Details (Development)

-Credentials for local development are configured via environment variables (see `.env.example`):
+Credentials for local development are configured via environment variables (see `compose/.env.example`):

 - **Host:** localhost (or `postgres` from within the Docker network)
 - **Port:** 5432